Artem2222222sda/Website-for-the-Item-Designer-plugin-Team-Fortress-2__Weapon-Generator/README.md

 </i>

 <h2 style="color:red">WARNING! / ВНИМАНИЕ! </h2>
 <i>(ENG)---- We do not exclude errors, bugs and shortcomings.
-This project made a number for the sake of interest.
+This project did the number for the sake of interest.
-I translated all the text into English using Google Translate.
+I have translated all the text into English using Google Translate.
-Below are links to the used site, services.
+Below are links that helped in the creation of this project

   <b>
   <ul>